OpenHFT/Chronicle-Map/spec/5-initialization.md

  3-memory-layout.md#entry-space), i. e. zero out this tier's hash lookup, segment tier counters area and free list.
  6. White the segment headers offset into the 5th field of the global mutable state.
+ 7. Write the offset to the end of the main segments area into the 6th field of the global mutable state.
- 7. If the Chronicle Map is persisted, ensure all data written to the file is flushed to the disk.
+ 8. If the Chronicle Map is persisted, ensure all data written to the file is flushed to the disk.
  For example on Linux, this could be done with `msync` and `fdatasync` calls, on Windows - with `FlushFileBuffers` system call.
- 8. If the Chronicle Map is persisted, write the readiness bit into the header, i. e. the highest bit of the 32-bit word by offset 8 from the beginning of the file, read and written in the little-endian order.
+ 9. If the Chronicle Map is persisted, write the readiness bit into the header, i. e. the highest bit of the 32-bit word by offset 8 from the beginning of the file, read and written in the little-endian order.
 Read the [Size Prefix Blob]( https://github.com/OpenHFT/RFC/blob/master/Size-Prefixed-Blob/Size-Prefixed-Blob-0.1.md)